m0r4a/Consistency/README.md

 The objective of this project is keeping me consistent with my programming skills.
 The goal is to add at least one commit to my GitHub repository every day.
 If I can't add a commit in a regular project, I will come here and create a small project, script, quirky idea, or anything that comes to my mind so I can keep the consistency.

-## List of completed projects
+## List of projects

-- Word Counter: A simple script that counts the number of words in a text.
+- [x] Word Counter: A simple script that counts the number of words in a text.

-## List of project ideas

 - [ ] Morse code translator: a code that transforms morse code into text